UNITED STATES

 Contract Balances: Variations in the timing of revenue recognition, invoicing and receipt of payment result in categories of assets and liabilities that include invoiced accounts receivable, uninvoiced accounts receivable, contract assets and deferred revenue (contract liabilities) on the condensed consolidated balance sheets.

 Generally, revenue recognition and invoicing occur simultaneously as we transfer control of promised goods or services to our customers.
 We consider contract assets to be accounts receivable when we have an unconditional right to consideration and only the passage of time is required before payment is due.
-In certain cases, particularly those involving customer-specific documentation requirements, we delay invoicing until we are able to meet the documentation requirements.
+In certain cases, particularly those involving customer-specific documentation requirements, invoicing is delayed until we are able to meet the documentation requirements.
 In these cases, we recognize a contract asset separate from accounts receivable until those requirements are met, and we are able to invoice the customer.
-Our contract asset balance associated with these requirements as of September 30, 2023, and December 31, 2022, was $
+Our contract asset balance associated with these requirements as of June 30, 2024, and December 31, 2023, was $

-We record contract liabilities, or deferred revenue, when we receive cash payments from customers in advance of our performance, including amounts that are refundable.
-The deferred revenue balance at September 30, 2023 and December 31, 2022 was $
+We record contract liabilities, or deferred revenue, when cash payments are received from customers in advance of our performance, including amounts which are refundable.
+The deferred revenue balance at June 30, 2024 and December 31, 2023 was $

 The following table presents our revenue disaggregated by revenue source (in millions):